There are activities in this walk-through which count towards your L01 and H01 grades this week, so pay very close attention!

 SHIFT+ENTERto execute the code.
 Try the same inputs as in the example run at the top.
 Do you get the same outputs?

 - When you are confident the program is correct you are finished writing the program.
-Exit Jupyter notebook.
+Save your changes and exit Jupyter notebook.

 - Add your change to your local git repository.